metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 description: Learn how to approve delegated authorities for your Assets on Token Metadata
 ---

 Having a single authority on our assets is not always ideal.
 Sometimes we want to delegate some of these responsibilities to other wallets or programs so they can do things on our behalf.
-This is why Token Metadata offers a whole set of delegates with various different scopes. {% .lead %}
+This is why Token Metadata offers a whole set of delegates with different scopes. {% .lead %}

 ## Metadata vs Token Delegates

 The delegates offered by Token Metadata can be split into two categories: the **Metadata Delegates** and the **Token Delegates**.
-We'll go through each of them in more details below but let's have a quick look at how they differ.
+We'll go through each of them in more detail below but let's have a quick look at how they differ.

 - **Metadata Delegates** are associated with the Mint account of the asset and allow the delegated authority to perform updates on the Metadata account.
 They are approved by the update authority of the asset and there can be as many as needed.
 - **Token Delegates** are associated with the Token account of the asset and allow the delegated authority to transfer, burn and/or lock the token(s).
 They are approved by the owner of the asset and there can only be one per token account at a time.